Cyprus in the Eurovision Song Contest 2010: Background

 The Cypriot national broadcaster, Cyprus Broadcasting Corporation (CyBC), broadcasts the event within Cyprus and organises the selection process for the nation's entry.
-CyBC confirmed their intentions to participate at the Eurovision Song Contest 2010 on 6 October 2009.
+CyBC confirmed their intentions to participate in the Eurovision Song Contest 2010 on 6 October 2009.
 Cyprus has used various methods to select the Cypriot entry in the past, such as internal selections and televised national finals to choose the performer, song or both.
 Since 2008, the broadcaster has organised a national final to select the Cypriot entry, a method which was continued for 2010.

 Before Eurovision

 Eurovision 2010: Epilogi tis kypriakis symmetochis

-Eurovision 2010: Epilogi tis kypriakis symmetochis (Επιλογή της κυπριακης συμμετοχης; "Selection of the Cypriot participation") was the national final format developed by CyBC in order to select Cyprus' entry for the Eurovision Song Contest 2010.
+Eurovision 2010: Epilogi tis kypriakis symmetochis (Επιλογή της κυπριακης συμμετοχης; "Selection of the Cypriot participation") was the national final format developed by CyBC to select Cyprus' entry for the Eurovision Song Contest 2010.
 The competition took place on 7 February 2010 at the CyBC Studio 3 in Nicosia, hosted by Andreas Georgiou and broadcast on RIK 1, RIK Sat and in Greece on ET1 as well as online via CyBC's website cybc.cy.

 Competing entries

 Artists and composers were able to submit their entries to the broadcaster until 27 November 2009.
-All artists and songwriters were required to have Cypriot nationality, origin or residency or be European citizens who had spent at least two years residing in Cyprus.
-Additionally, no portion of the submitted song or lyrics thereof were allowed to be previously released.
+All artists and songwriters were required to have Cypriot nationality, origin, or residency, or be European citizens who had spent at least two years residing in Cyprus.
+Additionally, no portion of the submitted song or lyrics thereof was allowed to be previously released.
 At the conclusion of the deadline, 70 entries were received by CyBC.
 A seven-member selection committee which included three CyBC representatives shortlisted 20 entries from the received submissions and the 10 selected entries were announced on 12 December 2009.
 Among the competing artists were 1996, 2002 and 2005 Cypriot Eurovision entrant Constantinos Christoforou and 2008 Bulgarian Eurovision entrant Deep Zone.
 Mike Connaris composed the Cypriot Eurovision entry in 2004.
 On 29 January 2010, the song "Nothing Is Real" written by Nasos Lambrianides and Melis Konstantinou was withdrawn and replaced with "Waiting" performed by Andreas Economides.
 On 3 February 2010, "Play" performed by Deep Zone was disqualified from the competition as the song was released online before the broadcast of the national final.